 7.5 hours is a good benchmark because the average person goes through five 90 minute sleep cycles alternating between sleep (non-REM) and deep sleep (REM).

-It's best to wake in-between deep sleep cycles rather than in the middle of one.
-Waking in the middle of REM can lead you to feeling groggy during the day.
+It's best to wake in between deep sleep cycles rather than in the middle of one.
+Waking in the middle of REM can lead you to feel groggy during the day.
 If you wake during non-REM you're more likely to feel alert and attentive as the day progresses.

 Practice better sleep habits